Fiddler crab: Claw

+Appearance

 Fiddler crabs come in many different colourations and patterns, and are known to be able to change their colour over time.
 Fiddler crabs such as the Tubuca capricornis are capable of changing their colour rapidly when placed under significant stress.
 When fiddler crabs undergo moulting, they are seen to have reduced colouration after each sequential moult.
 Female fiddler crabs are traditionally more colourful than male fiddler crabs.
 Conspicuous colouring in fiddler crabs is dangerous as it increases predation rate, however, sexual selection argues for brightly coloured crabs.
 Fiddler crabs have finely tuned visual systems that aid in detecting colours of importance, which aid in selecting coloured mates.
 When given the choice, females prefer to pick males that are more brightly coloured in comparison to dull males.